 A true identity now a days is made up of a lot more than the basics.
 Yes, things like your height, weight, eye color, and hair length make up your identity as well as your religion, occupation, and relationship status.
 Then there are the things that are overlooked like your extracurricular activities: the good and the bad.
 The good like possibly the sports you play or your service to the church or the community.
 Then, unfortunately, there are the bad like your alcohol or drug use and the frequency of them.

 Your identity is used often to describe you as a person in conversation.
-Statements like “Robert, who frequently serves at the church, is someone I would want hanging around my kids” or “Adam, who owns a vape and smokes a pack a day, is not allowed around my children” are the identities that I’m referring to.
-Unfortunately, our world has become so invested with what we look like and do on the outside rather than what is on the inside.
+Statements like “Robert, who frequently serves at the church, is someone I would want hanging around my kids” or “Adam, who smokes a pack a day, is not allowed around my children” are the identities that I’m referring to.
+Unfortunately, our world has become so invested with what we look like and what we do on the outside rather than what is on the inside.
 This has caused so many people to leave the church or their community.
 Fear of judgment has increased tremendously across generations.
-Of course that should never be the reason you do something as escaping doesn’t solving much but that’s a different discussion.
+Of course that should never be the reason you do something as escaping doesn’t solve much but that’s a different discussion.
 Your identity is truly so important and it’s very delicate but sometimes you don’t take care of it like you should.

 There are so many times I remember where I did or said something without realizing until later the extent of what just happened.
-I’ve partaken in things I shouldn’t have partaken in and I’ve said things I definitely shouldn’t have said where some of them have stuck to my identity and some were forgotten.
+I’ve partaken in things I shouldn’t have partaken in and I’ve said things I definitely shouldn’t have said and some of them have stuck to my identity and some were forgotten.
 I dwelled for too long as to what the repercussions of this identity were going to look like and the thoughts didn’t take me anywhere good.
 I was so angry that one mistake, whether it was done once or a few times, was now stuck with who I am as a person and not what I was really about or my faith in God.
-That was easily forgotten when my name was mentioned in peoples mouths.
+That was easily forgotten when my name was mentioned in peoples conversations.
 I later realized this actually said more about those people who weren’t so accepting because of certain characteristics concerning my identity than it did about me.
 We’re actually instructed by God to accept each other as it is clearly stated in Romans 15 verse 7 “Accept one another, then, just as Christ accepted you, in order to bring praise to God”.
 So don’t worry about those folks who can’t get over your habits or your identities because they’re just as guilty as you are.

 Change your identity for yourself and for God, don’t do it for anyone else.
 Change your ways, form new habits, change your environment, do something that won’t put you in the same position that keeps on taking you down that terrible road that you want to sway away from.
 It’s not too late for God is always waiting with wide-open arms for you.
 Ephesians 4:22-24 says “that you put off, concerning your former conduct, the old man which grows corrupt according to the deceitful lusts, and be renewed in the spirit of your mind, and that you put on the new man which was created according to God, in true righteousness and holiness”.
 As it so beautifully says, take off that old man, the man that does things he shouldn’t do or says things he shouldn’t say and put on the new one, the renewed one.